dariodepa/tiledesk-docs/installation/running-tiledesk-from-sourcecode.md

 # Running Tiledesk from Source Code

-Applicable to Tiledesk version 2
+Applicable to Tiledesk version 2.
+We do not support Tiledesk installation under Windows OS.

 Tiledesk uses [Chat21](http://www.chat21.org) as messaging platform.
 Refer to [Architecture overview](../architecture/schema.md) to undestand the product's modules.